Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-intro.md

 ---
 title: Intro to Blocks
-description: A "Hello world" guide in making blocks.
+description: A Hello world guide in making blocks.
 Learn the block format and how to create basic custom blocks.
 category: General
 nav_order: 1
 tags: